Aidar5/nattoeng/docs/source/book/18_db/sql.rst

 SQL
 ---

-**SQL (structured query language)** - used to describe the database structure, manage data (add, edit, delete, receive), manage access rights to the database and its objects, and manage transactions.
+**SQL (structured query language)** - used to describe database structure, manage data (add, edit, delete, receive), manage access rights to the database and its objects, and manage transactions.

 SQL language is divided into the following categories: